-The Review team will be responsible for managing liaison with members of NUH staff, both current and former, who will be provided with appropriate support by the trust.
+The Review team will be responsible for managing liaison with members of NUH staff, both current and former, who will be provided with appropriate support by the Trust.
+The Review will ensure appropriate support mechanisms are in place to encourage these staff members to voice their perspectives and experiences freely and without fear.